Co-Managed IT When You Have an IT Person but Need More

 Where co-managed IT helps a small internal team most

 The value is not replacing the internal IT lead.
-It is adding depth where one person is stretched thin: escalations, vacation coverage, compliance work, monitoring, backups, projects, and vendor coordination.
+It is adding depth where one person is covering too much alone: escalations, vacation coverage, compliance work, monitoring, backups, projects, and vendor coordination.

 A good co-managed model protects internal ownership while reducing bottlenecks.
 That only works if roles, escalation rules, and reporting expectations are defined before work starts piling up.